reaxis/mu/README.md

 Look no further!

-µ is a tiny (819 bytes gzipped) DOM library for JavaScript, based on prototypal extension of Node and Array (yes, it may be ugly, but it works mighty fine), chainability, and not caring about Internet Explorer.
+µ is a tiny (804 bytes gzipped) DOM library for JavaScript, based on prototypal extension of Node and Array (yes, it may be ugly, but it works mighty fine), chainability, and not caring about Internet Explorer.

+The above example written with µ:

+    µ.one("div").add("hello");

 ## Examples